In Deep Sand - Revised - 11/15

 They passed between the two massive walls.
 Guards littered the sides in grooves that had been carved out.
 Many of the grooves showed damage from previous battles.

 "This is where the majority of Suna's home field battles happen; outside of aerial attacks nothing can enter our village without first passing through here."
 Kankuro informed them.
 "It is the reason that our village is one of the best defended of the five."

 They exited the crevice and entered the actual village.
 It was a bland colorless city, with tall structures and hard packed streets.
 It looked as if everything had been made of stone or mud.

 They weren't sure if it was them being from the leaf or Gaara being with them.
 But in either case weapons had been drawn.
-Haku was apparently drinking from a water skin, Kankuro was twirling his fingers upon which a rock was attached by chakra thread, Shino's 'allies' had began buzzing, and Temari had opened her fan to its first mark.
+Haku was apparently drinking from a water skin, Kankuro was twirling his fingers upon which a rock was attached by chakra thread, Shino's 'allies' had began buzzing, and Temari had opened her fan, which she hung over her shoulder of one arm, to its first mark.